stoermelder/vcvrack-packone/src/modules/midikit/SCRIPTING.md

   see [nrpn_to_cc.js](nrpn_to_cc.js)/[nrpn_to_cc.lua](nrpn_to_cc.lua) for a full worked example, and [nrpn_generator.js](nrpn_generator.js)/ [nrpn_generator.lua](nrpn_generator.lua) for constructing NRPN messages.
+  Use `midi.createCc14bit()` + the 4-arg `setCc14bit` for a 14-bit CC pair
+  that must land atomically; the two-handle form sends two independent messages.
 - Lua's sandboxed stdlib excludes `io`, `os`, `package`, `debug` — no file access, no OS calls, by design.
 - Both engines only see `@engine`-matching scripts; loading a QuickJs script